Updated: April 3, 2025

 Ever since the pandemic, customers have been rewiring.
 Today’s customers want to be met on their terms, not the reverse.
 They want companies that are ready for purchases at any time, any place, and any way they want.

 Over 70% of customers even shop in micro-moments, while doing something else.
-It means that high-performing ecommerce growth strategies should help shape those rewired behaviors, offering availability and convenience to always-on shoppers.
+It means that high-performing ecommerce growth strategies should help shape this rewired user behavior, offering availability and convenience to always-on shoppers.

 Sky-high customer expectations